b-chmiel/Card-employee-manager/README.md

 #### terminal.py usage

+ and invoke command:

-Open terminal in main directory of project and invoke command:
+1. Open terminal in main directory of project
+2. Invoke `python3 mqttBroker.py` (launches mqtt script which is used for managing connections between system and terminals)
+3. Invoke `python3 terminal.py <put here number of desired terminal>`

-`python3 terminal.py -h`
+In order to get basic help of terminal.py usage invoke: `python3 terminal.py -h`

-This will return you basic info how to use this function

 There are two terminals available out of the box: __1__ and __2__

 You can add other terminals via command
 `python3 manage.py add -t <terminalID to be added>`

+In order to turn off terminal.py just write `exit`

+In order to turn off mqttBroker.py press `ctrl + z`

 ## File system structure